vahidAK/PatMat/README.md

 # Installation
-The workflow is basically two part, nanopore analysis part and Strand-seq analysis part.
+The workflow is basically two parts, the nanopore analysis part and the Strand-seq analysis part.
 All the tools needed to run the workflow can be installed by downloading/cloning this repository as explained below.
 However, there are a few dependencies that you need to have/install separately first including conda, guppy, clair3, and ashleys (See the notes below).
 **Note 1**: You first need to have conda/miniconda installed.
-If you do not have conda/miniconda follow instructions [here](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) to install it and then run the following commands.
+If you do not have conda/miniconda follow the instructions [here](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) to install it and then run the following commands.
 Alternatively, [mamba](https://mamba.readthedocs.io/en/latest/installation.html) is a faster alternative to conda.
-**Note 2**: For nanopore analysis part you need guppy basecaller that does basecalling, mapping, and methylation calling.
+**Note 2**: For the nanopore analysis part you need guppy basecaller that does basecalling, mapping, and methylation calling.
 This tool is only available through the [Oxford Nanopore Technologies community website](https://nanoporetech.com/community).
 You need to create an account there and get this tool yourself.
 **Note 3**: For variant calling from nanopore data you need [clair3](https://github.com/HKU-BAL/Clair3).
 You need to install clair3 in its own dedicated conda environment by running ```conda create -n clair3 -c bioconda clair3 python=3.9.0 -y```.
 For more instructions and also to download the appropriate model for variant calling visit [clair3 GitHub](https://github.com/HKU-BAL/Clair3).
 **Note 4**: For the quality control of Strand-seq libraries you need [ASHLEYS QC](https://github.com/friendsofstrandseq/ashleys-qc).
 It needs to be installed in its own dedicated conda environment.
 Follow their instructions on [ASHLEYS QC GitHub](https://github.com/friendsofstrandseq/ashleys-qc) to install this tool.